kubernetes/test-infra/images/README.md

 - Any jobs that use the `:latest` tag use the latest published image immediately
 - Any jobs that use a `:v{date}-{sha}[-{variant}]` tag (e.g. `:v20200407-c818676-master`) are updated to use the latest published image ~daily.
 This is accomplished by PR's created by the [autobumper prowjob](https://testgrid.k8s.io/sig-testing-prow#autobump-prow), which are merged by [test-infra oncall](go.k8s.io/oncall) once a day during weekdays.

-1. Merge a PR changing something in the image directory, preferably not near the time the Prow auto-bump occurs (otherwise, it will hard to figure out the true failure reason).
+1. Merge a PR changing something in the image directory.

 1. Grep the [prowjob configs](/config/jobs) to find out which jobs are using gcr.io/k8s-testimages/<image-name>:latest and monitor [TestGrid](http://testgrid.k8s.io) for new failures corresponding to your change.